mvsoriano/cliforce/README.md

 This tool supports the following commands.

                                 apps:          lists deployed apps
                                 banner:        print the banner
                                 connection:    Show the current connection info:
                                 dbclean:       Deletes all custom objects in the current org
                                 debug:         turns debug output on/off
-            Usage: debug
+                                    Usage: debug [args]
+                                    args:
                                     --off	Turns off debug logging to the console --on	Turns on debug logging to the console

                                 delete:        deletes an application from vmforce
+                                    Usage: delete <the name of the application>

                                 exit:          Exit this shell
-        help:          Display this help message: Usage: help <command>
+                                help:          Display this help message, or help for a specific command
+                                    Usage: help <command>
                                 history:       Show history of previous commands
                                 list:          list custom objects
                                 plugin:        adds a plugin to the shell
-            Usage: plugin
+                                    Usage: plugin [args]
+                                    args:
-            -a, --artifact	maven artifact id for an artifact in group com.force.cliforce.plugin -v, --version	maven artifact version for the specified artifact
+                                    -a, --artifact	maven artifact id for an artifact in group com.force.cliforce.plugin(required)
+                                    -v, --version	maven artifact version for the specified artifact, if unspecified RELEASE meta-version is used

                                 push:          push an application to VMForce.
-            Usage: push
+                                    Usage: push [args]
+                                    args:
-            -i, --instances	Number of instances to deploy (default 1) -p, --path	Local path to the deployable app(required) -n, --name	Name of the Application to push(required) -m, --mem	Memory to allocate to the app, in MB (default 512)
+                                    -i, --instances	Number of instances to deploy (default 1) -m, --mem	Memory to allocate to the app, in MB (default 512) -n, --name	Name of the Application to push(required) -p, --path	Local path to the deployable app(required)

                                 restart:       restart an application
+                                    Usage: restart <the name of the application>

                                 sh:            Execute the rest of the command on the OS
                                 start:         start an application
+                                    Usage: start <the name of the application>

                                 stop:          Stop an application
+                                    Usage: stop <the name of the application>

                                 unplug:        removes a plugin from the shell

 # How to use